Now is the time to make a plan

 Are you worried about missing a payment?

-If you are worried about missing a payment, for your mortgage or any other credit product, you are doing exactly the right thing by reading this section.
-Taking action early, talking to others that can offer good advice and sticking to a new budget are all things that will help.
+The current COVID 19 outbreak has created an uncertain environment for many people.
+If you are worried about missing a payment, for your mortgage or any other loan, you are doing exactly the right thing by reading this section.
+We understand that some of our customers may not be able to avoid missing a payment.

 You are not alone, some of these stories might sound familiar

 Everyone’s story is slightly different, and while these aren’t the names of real customers, some stories might ring a bell.
 If they do, then you should take action as soon as possible.
 The best way of avoiding a big problem is to tackle it while it is still a manageable problem.

 Bill had never missed a payment on anything.
 He was made redundant and it was taking longer than he thought to get a new job.
 Bill was worried that if he missed a payment, his credit rating would be affected.
 Bill phoned us.
 We were able to adjust the payment terms for his loan and linked him to our budgeting tool.
 We also explained the options for the credit card repayments, which helped him to avoid charges.
 Learn more about fees and charges.

 Claire’s spending had increased over time.
 There was always more to pay each month, rent, car payments, bills, credit card bill, loan payments etc. Claire was worried about meeting payments.
 In the end, she used the budgeting tool to work out how to manage her outgoings.
 Claire didn’t miss a payment and she kept her perfect credit rating which meant she could borrow in the future.
 Learn more about our budgeting tool.